In association with

 Summary

-• One bedroom: 1 x king size
+• One bedroom: 1 x double

 • Ground-floor bathroom with bath, shower over, basin and WC